shinckel/pipex/README.md

 ## Summary

+	- `pipe()` is usually used with `fork()` to create a parent-child relationship, where the parent writes data to the pipe, and the child reads the data from the pipe.
+This allows communication and data sharing between the processes.

 | Task |  Return  | Description | Why |
 |:----|:-----:|:--------:|--------:|
 | **`fork()`** | `pid_t fork(void)`, id zero if child process, not-zero if main process, negative if error | forking the execution line - parent and child processes in parallel, copy memory over | After its call, the parent and child processes are independent and can execute different code paths |